Mendocino and Sonoma Counties

 Situated among the apple orchards and vineyards of the Anderson Valley, this quiet park has a superb and surprisingly large alluvial-flat grove that is midway between the northern and southern redwood parks in both location and appearance.

 Malliard Redwoods is a patch of old-growth redwood upland.
-There are no trails in this park and really nothing of interest other than some mid-sized redwoods from the road.
+There are no trails in this park and really nothing of interest other than the mid-sized redwoods that can be seen from the road.

 Armstrong Redwoods has a very attractive grove that lines the access road to the Colonel Armstrong Tree.
 The rest of the park, including most of the trails, is less attractive, with a dense understory of tanoak and huckleberry and a rather arid appearance.
 The park is connected to the very scenic Austin Creek Recreation Area and is within the popular Russian River resort area.